vinicius-marie/southernbrief/README.md

 - All long-form stories live in `src/data/articles.json`.
 - News briefs live in `src/data/briefs.json`.
-- The home, briefs, and admin pages import those JSON files directly so every update stays in sync.
+- Every page imports those JSON files directly so updates remain in sync.

-To quickly scaffold a new analysis article run:
+Use the content helper to add **either** an analysis article **or** a brief:

 ```bash
 npm run add:article
 ```

-The script will ask for the section, country, title, standfirst, author, date, and image URL.
-It also lets you flag an article as featured and decide whether it should appear at the top of the list.
-The command updates `src/data/articles.json`; review the diff and commit it along with any image assets.

-(Briefs can be edited manually in `src/data/briefs.json`.
-A matching helper script can be added later following the same pattern.)
+The script walks through the required fields (section, country, etc.), lets you choose whether to feature or pin the entry, and prints a colorized preview before writing to disk.
+After it finishes, check `git status`, review the JSON diff, and commit.

 ## Deployment